House Extension Design Guide

 Trees and Shrubs in Urban Gardens

 Trees and shrubs are invaluable in urban gardens.
-Not only do they provide beauty and interest all Fig 4year round, they also absorb carbon dioxide and give us oxygen to breathe, help filter dust and pollution from the atmosphere, provide privacy in gardens and shelter from the wind, and provide food for birds, insects and other wildlife.
+Not only do they provide beauty and interest all year round, they also absorb carbon dioxide and give us oxygen to breathe, help filter dust and pollution from the atmosphere, provide privacy in gardens and shelter from the wind, and provide food for birds, insects and other wildlife.

 Mature trees and hedges in urban gardens should be retained where possible and protected from damage when constructing a new extension.
 If it is not practical to keep existing trees and hedges, consideration should be given to providing new planting and landscaping when construction works are finished.